+My cousin left for the Outlands when she was twenty-two.
+People said she was reckless, but no one tried to stop her.
 She wrote letters the first year.
 Real ones, on paper.
 The Board scanned them, checked them, and delivered copies.
 Her handwriting had blots where her hands shook in the cold.
 She described mornings when the frost coated the inside of the windows.
 She said her breath froze to her blanket once, and she had to rip it loose in the dark.

 She sounded proud of those things.
-"Blisters prove you're alive," she wrote once.
-That line stayed with me.
+"Blisters prove you're alive," was something the outlanders liked to say, and she always found a way to sneak that in.
 People repeated it later as a kind of proverb.
 Children even turned it into a playground chant: blisters prove you're alive, cold hands mean you survived.
 They sang it like it was silly, but I think it was envy, too.